UA-Online/style-guide/_pages/pdf.md

 ---
 title: PDF
-section: wordchoice
+section: Word Choice
-sidebar:
-  nav: "wordchoice"
 ---
-## PDF
+# PDF

 All caps in almost all uses (except when writing out a filename).[^62]